Seamless Monitoring and Reporting for SQL Server

 - Microsoft SQL Monitor template, which is a basic template and is shown below

-Both templates can be easily added to any node, which has been discovered.
+Both SQL Server database templates can be easily added to any node, which has been discovered.

-Furthermore, a third option is also available that allows for the creation of a customized template that you design.
+Furthermore, a third option is also available that allows for the creation of a customized template that you design to identify specific bottlenecks.
 Such a template provides the ability to finely monitor just specific metrics that are self-defined, normally for a very specific purpose.

 As an alternative, the SAM Application Summary screen can be used as the starting point for navigating to Application Insight screen for a particular server.
 This view also provides a quick tool tip pop up with a summary of what is going on with that particular server and why it is being tagged the way it is.